Skyhigh704/ECE_4124_ID_1810017/README.md

 ## Repository Structure
 1. **README.md**: This file serves as the main page of the repository and provides an overview of its contents and usage instructions.
 2. **Student_info.md**: This file contain student information.
-3. **Lab Reports**: This directory contains all the lab reports for Course No. 4124.
-Each lab report is stored as a separate Markdown file, labeled with a unique identifier or name related to the corresponding experiment or assignment.
+3. **Table of Contents.md**: This file contain all experiment name and corresponding links.
 4. **Output**: This folder stores all output figures generated .
 It provides a centralized location for the graphical representations of experiments.